Georgia Douglas Johnson

-Georgia Blanche Douglas Camp Johnson, better known as Georgia Douglas Johnson (September 10, 1880 – May 15, 1966), was a poet.
+Georgia Blanche Douglas Camp Johnson, better known as Georgia Douglas Johnson (September 10, 1880 – May 15, 1966), was a poet and playwright.
 She was one of the earliest female African-American playwrights, and an important figure of the Harlem Renaissance.

 Early life

 She was born as Georgia Blanche Douglas Camp in 1880 in Atlanta, Georgia, to Laura Douglas and George Camp (her mother's last name is listed in other sources as Jackson).
 Both parents were of mixed ancestry, with her mother having African-American and Native American heritage, and her father of African-American and English heritage.

 Camp lived for much of her childhood in Rome, Georgia.
 She received her education in both Rome and Atlanta, where she excelled in reading, recitations and physical education.
 She also taught herself to play the violin.
 She developed a lifelong love of music that she expressed in her plays, which make distinct use of sacred music.

 She graduated from Atlanta University's Normal School in 1896.
 She taught school in Marietta, Georgia.
 In 1902 she left her teaching career to pursue her interest in music, attending Oberlin Conservatory of Music in Ohio.
 She wrote music from 1898 until 1959.
 After studying in Oberlin, Johnson returned to Atlanta, where she became assistant principal in a public school.